anniejw6/nonparasatt/README.md

 # non-parametric SATT estimation

-This is an entry in the [causal inference challenge](https://docs.google.com/document/d/1p5xdeJVY5GdBC2ar_3wVjaboph0PemXulnMD5OojOCI/edit) for the
+This is an entry (with [Leo Liu](https://github.com/leonidliu)) in the [causal inference challenge](https://docs.google.com/document/d/1p5xdeJVY5GdBC2ar_3wVjaboph0PemXulnMD5OojOCI/edit) for the
 2016 atlantic causal inference conference.

 Our method is intended to calculate the SATT in an automatic and